 Using the same keywords, while promoting different images within that target audience, will help you to see which image performs the best for that specific audience.

-*Note — Jessica only uses traffic campaigns, not engagement.
+*Note — Jessica only uses traffic campaigns (now called consideration campaigns), not engagement.

 Audience targeting is where you can specifically target your email list in your campaign.
 Jessica has uploaded her email list, targeted her website, and even created lookalike audiences for various pages and audiences.